ADVICE & TALKS

 Next to being a fulltime grower, Ben is an avid campaigner for British Flowers and takes any opportunity he can to spread the word that British Flowers Rock!

-Ben won the Grower Award in 2019 and 2022!
-And won the Gold Sussex Environmental award in 2020
+Crosslands Nursery won Gold at Chelsea Flower show in 2024!
+Ben has also won the Grower Award in 2019 and 2022 and the Gold Sussex Environmental award in 2020.

 Ben donated his blooms to St Richards Hospital and West Sussex care homes during the COVID 19 lockdowns.

-You can buy Ben’s flowers by contacting him on his social media channels – twitter and Instagram @alstroemeriaben and on facebook at Crosslands Flower Nursery.
+You can buy Ben’s flowers by contacting him on his social media channels – @crosslandsalstroemeria on X and Instagram and Crosslands Flower Nursery on Facebook.